Rising-Stars-by-Sunshine/Stats201-Yiming-ML-Project/method/Readme.md

 First, to Visualize CO2 emissions in respective countries, I will plot line charts, bar charts, etc. Line charts will illustrate trends over time, while bar charts will compare renewable energy consumption across different regions.
 Second, I may plan to do a visualized classification through region, to classify different levels of renewable energy consumption.
 It will make prediction work better in principle, since the data in the same group may have similar features.
 Third, to showcase correlations between data embedded in the dataset, I will use the correlation heatmap, which is the most intuitive diagram.
-Finally, I would try different predicting and forecasting models, including Linear Regression, Random Forest, Gradient Boosting, and VAR models, so as to predict the consumption trend in the coming three years.
+Finally, I would try different predicting and forecasting models, including Linear Regression, Random Forest, Gradient Boosting, and VAR models, so as to predict and forecast the consumption trend in the coming three years.

 **2.3.Model Evaluation:**
 - **Evaluation Criteria:**
-The results will be shown by their Mean Squared Error and R-squared, in order to find the best fitted prediction model.
+The results will be shown by their Mean Squared Error and R-squared, in order to find the best fitted prediction model (Sarswatula et al 2022).

 - **Iterative Improvement:**